-(flat) at the surface (§D.2.10).
-This is the same treatment as used in the default implementation §9.2.2; Fig. 9.2.
-Where ln_traldf_iso is set true, the vertical skew flux is further reduced to ensure no vertical buoyancy flux, giving an almost pure horizontal diffusive tracer flux within the mixed layer.
+In_triad_iso See §D.2.10.
+If this is set false (the default), then 'iso-neutral' mixing is accomplished within the surface mixed-layer along slopes linearly decreasing with depth from the value immediately below the mixed-layer to zero (flat) at the surface (§D.2.10).
+This is the same treatment as used in the default implementation §9.1.2; Fig. 9.2.
+Where In_triad_iso is set true, the vertical skew flux is further reduced to ensure no vertical buoyancy flux, giving an almost pure horizontal diffusive tracer flux within the mixed layer.
 This is similar to the tapering suggested by Gerdes et al. [1991].
-See §D.2.10
+See §D.2.10 rn_sw_triad blah blah to be added....

-In_traldf_botmix See §D.2.8.
+In_botmix_triad See §D.2.8.
 If this is set false (the default) then the lateral diffusive fluxes associated with triads partly masked by topography are neglected.
 If it is set true, however, then these lateral diffusive fluxes are applied, giving smoother bottom tracer fields at the cost of introducing diapycnal mixing.